 No. Although we encourage members to respond when available, it is our expectation that our Volunteer members would be available for about 50% of the fire-related calls.

 I am not around all the time, or I work shift work, or at times I would just not be available to respond to calls or attend the training sessions, does this pose a problem?

 No. Most of our current members also have similar times when they are not available for calls.
 However, the administration of the Fire Department watches this area very closely.
 If a member is not very active or does not attend many of the calls, they could be asked to step down from their position as a Volunteer Firefighter.
 This doesn't happen very often.
 We realize that your family and work comes first, all we ask is that you make an honest effort to attend as many functions and calls as possible.

 No, there is no direct compensation for your time.
 The Terrace Volunteer Association does receive a monthly stipend, which is used by the membership to fund social events throughout the year.
-The City of Terrace pays for a life insurance policy for each active member, and offers free access to Leisure Services.
-You can also claim $3000.00 for the volunteer firefighters amount (VFA) tax credit if you meet the 200 eligible hours.
+The City also pays for a life insurance policy for each active member, and a yearly $3,000 tax credit.

-Yes, a Fire Chief, one Deputy Fire Chief, eight Firefighters and a Administrative Clerk.
+Yes, the Fire Chief, one Deputy Fire Chief, ten full-time Firefighters, and one full-time Administrative Clerk.

 As a Volunteer Firefighter you will:

 Respond to emergency calls regarding fires within the Terrace Fire Protection Area;

 - Respond from time to time to other fire areas as outlined in our Mutual Aid Agreement;